gilleslandais/ivoa-dcp-data-origin/README.md

 depends of the Data Center which can add associated data, enrich meta-data (eg: add filter for magnitude) or make a sub-selection of columns.
-- Give me a bibliography of everything I’ve used in the workflow" (M.Demleitner)
+- "Give me a bibliography of everything I've used in the workflow" (M.Demleitner)

 ## Metadata expected
 Metadata that can enrich a VOTable output:

 - Agents: author(s) / Institue / Space agency / Editor / Journal